-Norway is a land known for its amazing fishing, anglers travel here year after year to sample the fantastic sea fishing that this destination has to offer.
-Being as close to the Arctic circle as Norway means that you could be fishing in some extremely inhospitable weather, the temperatures here can plummet to well below freezing with severe snow storms as well and for you to enjoy your fishing here you will need to be dressed correctly.
+Norway is a land known for its amazing fishing, sea anglers travel here year after year to sample the fantastic sea fishing that this destination has to offer.
+Being as close to the Arctic circle as Norway means that you could be fishing in some extremely inhospitable weather, the temperatures here can plummet to well below freezing with severe snow storms as well and for you to enjoy your fishing here you will need to be dressed in the correct winter sea fishing clothes.
 As the saying goes there is no such thing as bad weather just bad clothing.
-Here we will take you through some clothing we would recommend to you so you enjoy your Norwegian shore fishing holiday.
+Here we will take you through some winter sea fishing clothes we would recommend to you so you enjoy your Norwegian shore fishing holiday.

-A good set of footwear is a must when fishing from the shore in Norway, sturdy boots with good ankle supports are a must as you may be fishing in the snow and ice and you need to keep your feet safe.
+A good set of footwear is one of the most vital parts of having good winter sea fishing clothes and is a must when fishing from the shore in Norway, sturdy boots with good ankle supports are a must as you may be fishing in the snow and ice and you need to keep your feet safe.
 Studded boots are another alternative with Rockgrip making some very good boots, if you prefer your boots un-studded a good sturdy set of hiking boots will be perfect with companies such as Baffin and Skee-Tex making some extremely good products.

 Socks, Hats and Gloves